sjmog/client_generator/README.md

-# ClientGenerator
+# Client Generator

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/client_generator`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Wraps around Ruby's HTTP modules to provide consistent API client interfaces from the command-line.

 ## Installation

+#### Everywhere

+Install it yourself as:

+    $ gem install client_generator

+#### Just one project

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

 ```ruby
 gem 'client_generator'